Genealogy

 Who is Blupete

 Peter' Picture Blupete is Peter Landry.
 I have received degrees from two universities located at Halifax, Nova Scotia: St. Marys University (commerce) and from Dalhousie University (law).
-I carry on a general practice of law at the City of Dartmouth, located just a ferry boat ride away, across the harbour from Halifax.
+Though now retired, I have carried on a general practice of law for forty-five years at Halifax.

 I have given lectures at schools and have run courses at the university (for bankers, management people and real estate agents).
 I have been active in furthering my legal career and the image of lawyers in my native province, including: being the president of the local bar (not of the liquor dispensing variety); a member of the Nova Scotia Barristers Society; and a member of the Canadian Bar Association.
 I have been on the governing council of the Barristers Society and have served on a number of its committees.
 So too, in the past, I have been involved in the training of young lawyers within my firm and as a leader in the Bar Admission Course.
 I have been active in the giving of public lectures and have participated in legal conferences throughout Canada.
 Additionally, I have been a member of the American Trial Lawyers Association and the Commonwealth Lawyers Association.